Jagged Intelligence and Enterprise AI

 The phrase “jagged intelligence” has become useful because it captures what serious practitioners already see in production.
 A system can solve demanding mathematical tasks, perform impressively in code generation, or navigate structured symbolic problems, then stumble on questions tied to common sense, physical context, or tacit human judgment.
 Once those contrasts are observed repeatedly, intelligence stops resembling a single continuum and begins to look like a fractured topography.

-That topography deserves close attention in enterprise settings.
-Models are never deployed into benchmark abstractions.
-They are inserted into workflows shaped by policy boundaries, regulated data, multilingual ambiguity, terminology control, traceability, and operational accountability.
-Under those conditions, uneven performance becomes more than an academic curiosity.
-It becomes an architectural signal.
+And this type of topography deserves close attention in enterprise and public administration settings.
+What we call "models" are never deployed into benchmark abstractions, but inserted into workflows shaped by policy boundaries, regulated data, multilingual ambiguity, terminology control, traceability, and operational accountability.
+Under those conditions, uneven performance becomes an architectural signal, and no matter how many neural networks and pre-prompts a public LLM company places, it cannot cover all specific use cases users demand.

-Enterprises do not need a philosophical answer to whether AI is becoming human-like.
-They need a practical answer to a narrower question: where can machine capability be trusted, where does it degrade, and what system design turns those asymmetries into dependable output?
+Enterprises and governments need an AI they can trust; they do not need a philosophical answer to whether AI is becoming human-like.
+They need a practical answer to a narrower question: "Where can machine capability be trusted, where does it degrade, and what system design turns those asymmetries into dependable output?"

 The current generation of reasoning systems delivers useful gains, though those gains remain concentrated where success can be defined with clarity and verified at manageable cost.

 Creative judgment, multilingual nuance, policy interpretation, legal phrasing, and contextual reasoning do not offer neat binary scores.
-In those domains, quality depends on context, audience, intent, institutional framing, and tacit knowledge.
-Progress continues, though with slower movement and wider variance.
+In those domains, quality depends on context (something we are only too aware of after nearly 20 years in Language Technologies), audience, intent, institutional framing, and tacit knowledge.
+Progress continues, though at a slower pace and with greater variance.

-Once intelligence appears unevenly, value no longer resides in the model alone.
+Once intelligence appears uneven, value no longer resides solely in the model.
 It shifts toward orchestration, retrieval, evaluation, policy logic, fallback design, and human oversight.
-Commercial advantage begins to move from raw capability toward controlled execution.
+In 2026 and beyond, commercial advantage is shifting and will shift from raw capability to controlled execution.

 Reasoning adds depth after the prompt, though depth alone rarely guarantees reliability